executeid/mahasiswa-app-sister-project/README.md

-# Mahasiswa App for Distribute Systems Project
+# Students App for Distribute Systems Project

-A Semester Project build of microservices-based academic management system for universities, built with Node.js, Kafka, PostgreSQL, and Kubernetes.
+A Semester Final Project build of microservices-based academic management system for universities, built with Node.js, Kafka, PostgreSQL, and Kubernetes.
 This project is designed to handle student, academic, and logging services in a scalable and maintainable architecture.

 ## Features